-Transition T1 State 1 to 2
+Transition T State 1 to 2

 Introduction of non-native species due to a combination of factors including; surface disturbance, changes in the kinds of animals and their grazing patterns, drought, changes in fire history or any other type of vegetation removal.
-Non-natives can alter disturbance regimes significantly from their natural or historic range and change ecological processes therefore creating an unlikely scenario to restore the site back to reference.
+Non-natives can alter disturbance regimes significantly from their natural or historic range and change ecological processes.
+Non-native annuals species have become naturalized in these systems creating an unlikely scenario to restore the site back to reference.